typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

 ### Geometric Types

 The following geometric types are supported, and map to driver-supplied types.
-These will normally be mapped to application-specific types.

 - the `box` schema type maps to `org.postgresql.geometric.PGbox`
 - the `circle` schema type maps to `org.postgresql.geometric.PGcircle`